 It's up to you what's more important – a guaranteed seat, or a cheaper ticket.

-Some of the timetables listed below are for sleeper trains (marked with an asterisk).
+Some of the overnight schedules listed below are for sleeper trains.
 These have "comfort carriages" with single beds so that you can get a good night's sleep.
 Traveling at night is a great way to save money as it means paying for one less hotel stay.

 Schedules To and From Marrakesh